 The idea of making a home better suited to the needs of an aging occupant is far from new.
-But with modern technology, materials, and tools, today's homeowner has a better chance than ever of being able to stay home comfortably and safely.
+But with modern technology, materials, and tools, today's homeowner has a better chance than ever of being able to stay home comfortably and safely while increasing the value of your home.
 The trends and tools for achieving this have changed quite a bit over the years.
 Here, we'll cover some of the best tips, tools, and trends for aging in place remodeling.

 It should be said that the key to aging in place successfully requires humility, wisdom, and patience.
 For example, we may need to restrict our daily activities to the first floor of the home.
 We may need to change the way we perform various activities.
 Remodelers who understand the needs of senior homeowners can help you to design your home for maximum safety and enjoyment.
 The following lists and tips are meant to show you what's common and what's possible.
 Naturally, the end result will be up to you.